EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Prohibits any person from converting contributions to a candidate or his campaign committee for personal use. ...

-Boysko(D) Committee
+Boysko(D) Passed

 Passed